neuroinformatics-unit/photon-mosaic/README.md

 This approach lets you rerun only the parts of the workflow that need to be updated, avoiding the need to repeat the entire analysis each time.

+Here we show examples that do not call directly the `snakemake` command, but instead use the `photon-mosaic` CLI, which is a wrapper around Snakemake that simplifies the execution of the workflow.

 **Dry Run**
 A dry run is a simulation that shows what would happen if the workflow were executed, without actually running any commands.
 This is useful for verifying that everything is set up correctly.
 The output includes a DAG (directed acyclic graph) showing dependencies between rules, which files will be created, and which rules will be executed.